 - Cook for 30-45 minutes, check regularly & turnover a couple of times

-- Remove from oven directly onto a plate covered with kitchen towel to remove excess oil and serve with a quality protein such as poached organic egg or a chicken/turkey breast steak!
+- Remove from the oven directly onto a plate covered with a kitchen towel to remove excess oil and serve with a quality protein such as poached organic egg or a chicken/turkey breast steak!

-Bone Broth is exceptionally nutritious, inexpensive and simple to make.
-Bone marrow is dense in nutrients, especially minerals, and any food made using bone broth will provide nutrients that boosts immunity, reduce inflammation and provide collagen to nourish all cells, especially those in your digestive system.
+Bone Broth is exceptionally nutritious, inexpensive, and simple to make.
+Bone marrow is dense in nutrients, especially minerals, and any food made using bone broth will provide nutrients that boost immunity, reduce inflammation and provide collagen to nourish all cells, especially those in your digestive system.
 Minerals are essential to the optimum function of your innate antioxidant enzymes.